Application for Communities of Practice

 Please note that participation in either of the CoPs does not guarantee an individual will earn the micro-credential.

-The application deadline has passed.
-Future CoP opportunities will be announced on the credential website.
+The application deadline for this CoP opportunity has passed.
+Future opportunities will be announced on the credential website.